 We are significantly franchised; as a result, we are highly dependent upon our franchisees.
 All IHOP and almost all Applebee's restaurants are owned and operated by our franchisees.
 Our dependence on our franchisees could adversely affect us, our brands, and our business, financial condition and results of operations.
 Our financial results are significantly contingent upon the performance of our franchised restaurants because we derive a substantial portion of our revenues from royalties that are based on a percentage of gross sales at franchised restaurants.
-Worsening economic conditions and declining trends in sales, traffic and/or average check could impact the performance of our franchised restaurants, resulting in lower royalty, advertising fund and other payments from franchisees may suffer from financial, personal or other difficulties, including insolvency.
-Franchisees may also experience financial risks unrelated to the operation of restaurants under our brands, such as a decline in performance of other brands or businesses held by franchisees' operating results.
+Worsening economic conditions and declining trends in sales, traffic and/or average check could impact the performance of our franchised restaurants, resulting in lower royalty, advertising fund and other payments from franchisees.
+If declining conditions persist, franchisee profitability and financial health may worsen and franchisees may suffer from financial, personal or other difficulties, including insolvency.
+Franchisees may also experience financial risks unrelated to the operation of restaurants under our brands, such as a decline in performance of other brands or businesses held by franchisees.
+Additionally, lenders to our franchisees may be less likely to provide current or prospective franchisees necessary financing on favorable terms, or at all, due to market conditions and our or our franchisees' operating results.
 These and other factors could impact franchisees' ability to make royalty and other payments owed to us when due and franchisees could default on their financial obligations to us.
 A decrease in franchisee profitability as well as other reasons could also cause franchisees' failure or inability to meet new restaurant development obligations and other obligations such as maintenance or remodel requirements and rent obligations for certain leases on which we retain contingent liability.

 Additionally, our franchise agreements have expiration dates.
 Upon expiration, franchisees are generally offered new franchise agreements in order to extend the franchise relationship.
 We or the franchisee may or may not elect to enter into these successor franchise agreements based on a number of factors, including a failure to meet our criteria, lack of interest by either party and/or the inability of franchisees to enter into successor franchise agreements.
 It is expected that, in the ordinary course of business, some franchise agreements will expire without successor franchise agreements.
-As our franchise partention antures with initial franchise agreements that are successfully renewed being replaced with renewal or successor franchise agreements, we generally expect to see a larger number of franchise agreements coming up for renewal on an annual basis due to the fact that the duration of renewal agreements is less than the duration of finitial franchise agreements.
+As our franchise portfolio matures with initial franchise agreements that are successfully renewed being replaced with renewal or successor franchise agreements, we generally expect to see a larger number of franchise agreements coming up for renewal on an annual basis due to the fact that the duration of renewal agreements is less than the duration of initial franchise agreements.
 We continue to have a substantial number of franchise agreements set to expire for both brands, including for IHOP in 2024 through 2028.
 We cannot ensure that renewal or successor franchise agreements or extensions will be entered into once the current term expires.
 This may result in reduced royalties and other payments due to a decrease in the number of restaurants operating under our brands.